 - What is a K-map?
 How does it contribute to obtaining a simplified Boolean equation?
 To demonstrate the simplification, show what the equation would look like if terms were written for each of the true values and the simplified equation by applying the K-map.
 Discuss how much simpler the circuitry is as a result of applying the K-map

-- Describe how a digital logic circuit is built using these tools
+- Describe how to construct a digital logic circuit using Boolean equations and K-maps

 - Why is there a need for the minimization of a logic design and what are the advantages?

 - How does the use of a combinational logic circuit contribute to advances in technology?

 - Describe the design changes that would be necessary if one of the barns used a bell as an alarm and the other used a horn